All Episodes

 Ooh, sounds like a lot of contempt for people there.

-Uh, Governor Cuomo, several other Northeast governors reportedly developing a plan that they hope would thwart attempts by the president to influence how and when they reopen their state economies.
+Governor Cuomo, several other Northeast governors reportedly developing a plan that they hope would thwart attempts by the president to influence how and when they reopen their state economies.

-I'm not sure what press conference they were listening to yesterday because the one I was listening to, the president said uh he's letting you governors decide.
+I'm not sure what press conference they were listening to yesterday because the one I was listening to, the president said he's letting you governors decide.

-The fact is, look, I'm trying for the sake of my fellow New Yorkers in a time of national emergency.
+The fact is, look, I'm trying, for the sake of my fellow New Yorkers in a time of national emergency, I'm trying to work with the governor.

 I don't want any more New Yorkers sick.

-Um I I work I made phone calls.
+I made phone calls.

 Let me put it this way.

-We have called Tevla in Israel about the I'm sorry, Teva.
+We have called Tevla in Israel about the, I'm sorry, Teva.

-It's a the manufacturer of hydroxy chloroquine in Israel.
+It's the manufacturer of hydroxychloroquine in Israel.

 We've reached out independently many times.